What You Need To Know About Heart Palpitations and Menopause

 How to help yourself

-Heart disease risk goes up for everyone, as they get older.
-But for women, there is a marked increase after menopause.
+Heart disease risk goes up for everyone as they get older but for women there is a marked increase after menopause.
 Hence, it is vital to do everything possible to keep the heart healthy.

-Good nutrition has an important part to play here.
-Eating plenty of fruits, vegetables, fish, and poultry are all good.
-People should also avoid putting on excess weight, as it can add strain to the heart and help push up blood pressure.
+You should also avoid putting on excess weight, as it can add strain to the heart and help push up blood pressure.
+Progesterone can help here as it acts as a natural diuretic to aid with weight loss.

 However, there is more to keeping healthy than just nutrition and maintaining a healthy weight.
 Hormone balance is important too so make sure you deal with menopause symptoms to maintain good health at menopause, and post menopause too.